Code-Institute-Submissions/htmltablebuilder/README.md

 These are created when a user runs R. Run HTML Automation.

-This is a feature added to allow a clear out of worksheets(tabs) with HTML Prefix.
+This is a housekeeping feature added to allow a clear out of worksheets(tabs) with HTML Prefix.

 Select H to Clear HTML Worksheets            |  Type yes to proceed :-----------------:|:-----------------: